+The inspector spoke with the childminder at appropriate times throughout the inspection and observed play, teaching and learning opportunities indoors, in the garden area and at lunch time.

-- The inspector observed interactions between the childminder and children.
-She viewed areas of the home used for childminding. - The inspector looked at documentation, such as, policies and procedures, planning - systems, children's development records and evidence of the childminder's suitability.
-The inspector took into account the written and verbal feedback of parents. - The inspector held discussions with the childminder throughout the visit.
+The inspector looked at documentation and a selection of policies and procedures, including children's information, risk assessments, certificates and evidence of the childminder's suitability.

+■ The inspector took account of the written and verbal feedback of parents.